CristianOliveiraDaRosa/gerenciafc/README.md

 Clone and Run
 ==========

-This example use Mysql, but you can choose your database prefered.
+This example use Mysql, but you can choose your prefered database.

 ```
 git clone git@github.com:CristianOliveiraDaRosa/gerenciafc.git